tribixbite/awesome/README.md

 *   [lafeber/world-flags-sprite](https://github.com/lafeber/world-flags-sprite) - A sprite of all the worlds' flags.
 *   [alphapapa/solarized-everything-css](https://github.com/alphapapa/solarized-everything-css) - A collection of Solarized user-stylesheets for...everything?

-## Shell

-*   [CryptoManufaktur-io/solana-rpc](https://github.com/CryptoManufaktur-io/solana-rpc) - Solana RPC only node with traefik
-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

 ## Sass

 *   [Weilbyte/PVEDiscordDark](https://github.com/Weilbyte/PVEDiscordDark) - A Discord-like dark theme for the Proxmox Web UI.